Voysis develops offline WaveNet voice recognition model for mobile devices

 Despite decades of progress, an artificial intelligence (AI) platform capable of generating highly realistic speech remains elusive.
 There has been progress, however.
 In September 2016, London-based Google subsidiary DeepMind produced a deep neural network — layers of mathematical functions that loosely mimic the physiology of the human brain — that could sample human speech and directly model waveforms.
 Tests with U.S. English and Mandarin showed that it could outperform then state-of-the-art text-to-speech (TTS) systems, including Google’s own.
-And better yet, it took just two seconds for it to generate a sample.
+Better yet, it took just two seconds for it to generate a sample.

 Since then, Google and startups like Lyrebird have deployed WaveNet models in production (it’s been used to generate voices for the Google Assistant), but all implementations so far — including those from Facebook and Chinese search giant Baidu — have leveraged powerful cloud platforms and custom-designed application specific integrated circuits (ASICs) for processing.
 (Apple said in a blog post last year that it wasn’t feasible to use WaveNets in services like Siri yet because of their “extremely high computational cost.”)
 But Voysis, a Dublin startup, today announced that it’s developed WaveNet-based tech that can not only run offline, but on smartphones and other devices with mobile processors.